You may meet with the following staff during the care of your baby at the Neonatal Intensive Care Unit (NICU) or the Special Care Baby Unit (SCBU)

 Doctors wear grey scrubs, NCHDs wear blue/wine theatre scrubs when they are working.

-Clinical Nurse Managers (CMM3, CMM2, CMM1, Clinical Skills Facilitator) wear Purple tunic top and navy trousers.
+Clinical Nurse Managers (CMM3, CMM2, CMM1, Clinical Skills Facilitator, Discharge Co-Ordinator) wear navy tunic top and navy trousers.

-Neonatal nursing staff wear pink tunic tops and navy trousers.
+Neonatal nursing staff wear teal tunic tops and teal trousers.

 Midwifery students wear white tunic top and navy trousers.